Blosc/blogsite/posts/pytables-b2nd-slicing.rst

 The benchmarks above show how optimized Blosc2 NDim's two-level partitioning combined with direct HDF5 chunk access can yield considerable performance increases when slicing multi-dimensional Blosc2-compressed arrays under PyTables.
 However, the usual advice holds to invest some effort into fine-tuning some of the parameters used for compression and chunking for better results.
 We hope that this article also helps readers find those parameters.

 It is worth noting that these techniques still have some limitations: they only work with contiguous slices (that is, with step 1 on every dimension), and on datasets with the same byte ordering as the host machine.
-Also, although results are good indeed, there may still be room for implementation improvement: for instance, the case of PyTables flat slicing via HDF5 filters (no b2nd) still looks strangely slow in comparison with the equivalent h5py's access; these future enhancements might as well carry over to the b2nd case for even better results.
+Also, although results are good indeed, there may still be room for implementation improvement, for instance with extra code profiling and parameter adjustments.

 Finally, as mentioned in the `Blosc2 NDim`_ post, if you need help in `finding the best parameters <http://btune.blosc.org/>`_ for your use case, feel free to reach out to the Blosc team at `contact (at) blosc.org`.